top of page

 What else is there to see close by:

 In Frankfort you're on the Kentucky Bourbon trail, so if you like your whiskey, you'll enjoy your stay.
 You can visit 2 or 3 distilleries a day and still not see them all in a weekend.
-You can read our report on what to do on and off the Bourbon trail soon.
+You can read our report on what to do on and off the Bourbon here.

 Castle & Key Distillery is only a 15 minute drive away and as I mentioned earlier, is directly linked to the history of Buffalo Trace.
 They have tonnes of once abandoned historic buildings to tour, on a site that was renovated over 4 years and reopened in 2018.
 With Kentucky’s first female Master Distiller since Prohibition, Marianne Eaves, the brand released Restoration Rye, their first aged spirit in December 2020.